 2. AI model-based detectors

 Some AI detection tools are trained using different types of texts: both AI-generated and human-written essays.
 They learn the difference and give a percentage of the possibility that AI was involved in writing.
 The results of these tools are usually more accurate.
+Turnitin is one of the most recognized examples used in academic institutions.

 3. Hybrid detectors